-Cacao nibs are crushed seeds from the Cacao plant.
-It is these seeds that are the key ingredient in chocolate.
-While not technically chocolate themselves, our nibs do have a wonderful cocoa smell to them, and will provide a very subdued coco-like flavor to any beer.
+Cacao nibs (also referred to as cocoa nibs) are the key ingredient in chocolate.
+They are crushed seeds from the cacao plant.
+While not technically chocolate themselves, they have a wonderful cocoa smell to them, and will provide a very subdued cocoa-like flavor to any beer.

-A few of us at the shop began to use these nibs like you would a dry hop, but in a process we coined - just to sound official - called "Dry Nibbing".
-All it means is simply adding the nibs to your secondary fermenter or keg for a couple of weeks (4 ounces per 5 gallons is a great place to start), allowing the beer to draw out the subtle flavors and aromas of the cacao nibs.
-We have had great success with leaving the nibs inside the keg for as long as 8 months!
+You can use these nibs like you would a dry hop, by adding the nibs to your secondary fermenter or keg for a couple of weeks (4 ounces per 5 gallons is a great place to start), allowing the beer to draw out the subtle flavors and aromas of the cacao nibs.
 They can also be used in the boil or mash - wherever you would like to experiment with them.
-Any addition of the nibs pre-boil will impart some bitterness, so use a lot less than you would when adding them to a keg.
+Adding the nibs pre-boil will impart some bitterness, so use a lot less than you would when adding them to a keg.
 (Recently, our friends at Stone Brewing Company made a stout using cacao nibs in the boil to actually replace some of the hops in the recipe!)

-Our super high quality TCHO cacao nibs go great with darker beers like porters and stouts, but could blend with any beer - perhaps a wit or a saison!
-TCHO is a new American chocolate company in San Francisco, CA dedicated to producing high end chocolates.
+These super high quality TCHO cacao nibs go great with darker beers like porters and stouts, but could blend with any beer - perhaps a wit or a saison!
+TCHO is an American chocolate company in San Francisco, dedicated to producing high end chocolates.